Techtonica/curriculum/runtime-complexity/lesson-plan.md

 How would you solve these problems [runtime3-solving.txt](runtime3-solving.txt)?
 Can you think of an O(n^2), O(n log n), O(n) solution?

 ### Challenge
-(TODO -- some of the above items would probably be considered extra/challenge problems)

-Students can try to do this other thing.
+- Try to implement the problems in [runtime3-solving.txt](runtime3-solving.txt).
+Run your solutions on multiple input sizes.
+Does it match your expectations?

 ### Check for Understanding
 Discuss with the group and an instructor:
-- Which problems were the hardest to guess/understand?
+- Which runtimes/concepts were the hardest to guess/understand?
 - Which ones were the easiest?

-(TODO - what else?)
-(Have students summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.)
+- Do you still have things you don't understand?

+Make a cheat sheet about runtime complexity.
+For O(1), O(log(n)), O(n), and O(nlogn) and O(n^2), give an example of 1-3 algorithms/operations that have this runtime.